My Glamorous Life: The Unexpected Samples

 Photo by Mikael Kristenson on Unsplash

-4 replies on “My Glamorous Life: The Unexpected Samples”
+4 responses to “My Glamorous Life: The Unexpected Samples”

 Started a few months ago.
 Happens most nights!
 I wonder if other neighbors in my line of our shared apartment building also hear these interruptions.
 I wonder if my Airpods Max headphones are more susceptible to this weird interference than, say, Sony headphones.